Chance discoveries in the land of Serendip

 Serendip, name for the island of Sri Lanka (Ceylon).
 Arabic in origin, the name was recorded in use as early as 361 AD and for a time gained considerable currency.
 It is best known to speakers of English through the word “serendipity,” which was invented in the 18th century by Horace Walpole.
 Walpole was inspired by a Persian fairy tale, “The Three Princes of Serendip,” whose heroes often made discoveries by chance.
 Arab traders originally borrowed the name Serendip from Indian traders — it is in fact a corruption of the Sanskrit compound Siṃhaladvīpa (“Dwelling-Place-of-Lions Island”).

-TBCAsia was the first professional travel bloggers conference in Asia and it was held in Sri Lanka in mid-November 2014.
+Over nine years of travelling extensively in India, I had wanted to visit Sri Lanka.
+But the opportunity never seemed to arise until I was invited to the Travel Bloggers Conference Asia (TBCAsia), the first professional travel bloggers conference in Asia, held in Sri Lanka in November 2014.
 As I was already in India, I had only to fly from Delhi to attend.
 I call this serendipity.

 So here are some of my “discoveries made by chance” while I was in Serendip, er, I mean Sri Lanka!